How to Best Comfort a Dog With Pancreatitis

 You may have heard about problems with the pancreas in humans, but you might not be aware that you’re best friend can have problems too.
 Pancreatitis in dogs can be very scary since it can come on fast, and the symptoms can be severe.

-It always helps to know a little bit about the problem so you can best determine how to comfort a dog with pancreatitis.
+Let’s start with a quick overview of the pancreas and move on to the symptoms, risk factors, and preventive measures.
 Here’s what you need to know about this distressing illness and how you can take care of your furry friend when they need it most.

 What Is the Pancreas and What Does It Do?